 This is the first study to estimate the impact of the RD on population level salt intake, health and economic outcomes, building on the foundations laid by He and Macgregor [6].
 Estimates of salt intake are derived from 24-hour urine excretion verified using para-aminobenzoic acid (PABA) which is the “gold standard” for population level monitoring [16].
 Our findings are informed by an ITS which is in line with best practice on answering questions about population level interventions and effects [13].

-There are nonetheless limitations.
-The cost and burden of undertaking 24-hour urine collections means thatdata come from a small number of participants in some years although sensitivity analyses with additional data points from the NDNS Rolling Programme produced consistent findings.
+There are nonetheless limitations, including a lack of longitudinal data collections on salt intakes in the same people meaning that we cannot ascribe causality to the RD.
+The cost and burden of undertaking 24-hour urine collections means that data come from a small number of participants in some years and the relatively low number of data points included only two post-RD in our main analyses .
+However, sensitivity analyses with additional data points from the NDNS Rolling Programme produced consistent findings.
 Our modelling assumed that persons ≥64 years would have similar trends in salt intake to those found in spot urine data from the HSE [17].
 The 24-hour sodium surveys had limited information on socioeconomic position of participants and so we used spot urine data from the HSE to estimate socioeconomic gradient in salt intake (see Appendix p9-12 for additional details).
 This approach assumed that the transition from the FSA strategy to the RD did not alter the equity impacts of reformulation activities, although this assumption is nonetheless consistent with other empirical evidence [18].

 Our counterfactual scenario assumed that the ongoing linear decline in salt intake observed during the period of the FSA scheme continues linearly beyond 2010.
 To address uncertainty around this assumption we undertook a one-way sensitivity analysis that assumed logarithmic decline of mean salt intake and these findings concur with our main analyses.
 It is possible that we may have underestimated the attenuation of the decline in salt intake from the RD as it is likely that reformulation activities planned as part of the FSA strategy would not have stopped immediately.
-Finally, disease costs included only and workplace productivity costs, but not other costs including the economic value of quality adjusted life years, so this study represents a conservative estimate of the true economic impact of the RD.
+Finally, the estimates of disease costs presented here were based on workplace productivity costs, and not other costs including the economic value of quality adjusted life years, so this study likely represents a conservative estimate of the true economic impact of the RD.
+Nonetheless, if we examined total societal costs then it is possible the net monetary benefits may be negative if many of the life years gained are in older age groups, when many people have moved from being net producers to net consumers.

 Comparison with other research